red-axe/am-editor/docs/docs/faq.md

 Convert to other document formats in the same way, use `getHtml` to obtain `html` and then convert

 Some cards may require additional attributes to restore the `html` correctly.
-You can check the conversion conditions in the `pasteHtml` method in the specific card plug-in
+You can check the conversion conditions in the `pasteHtml` method in the specific card plugin

 ## Export Markdown